Petrol Price Over Rs 100 in Mumbai, Kolkata; Know How Much You Have to Pay

-For more than five months, the price of petrol and diesel has remained constant.
-Particularly in the major cities, there has not been much of a change in petrol and diesel prices.
+Petrol and diesel are priced at Rs 96.72 and Rs 89.62 per litre in the national capital, respectively.
+The commercial capital, Mumbai, sells petrol at Rs 106.31 a litre, while diesel here is priced at Rs 94.27 per litre.
+A litre of petrol retails for Rs 102.63 in Chennai and diesel retails for a stagnant Rs 94.24.
+Petrol buyers would have to shell out Rs.
+106.03 in Kolkata, whereas diesel retails for Rs.
+92.76 in the city.
+Petrol continues to cost more than Rs 100 in Kolkata, Mumbai, Chennai, and Hyderabad.

-On November 16, the price of diesel in Delhi is Rs 89.62 a litre, while the cost of petrol is Rs 96.72.
-Mumbai will charge Rs 106.31 for per litre of petrol purchased, while the financial centre will charge Rs 94.27 for each litre of diesel.
-The petrol price is Rs 106.03 a litre in Kolkata, while the diesel price is Rs.
-92.76 per litre.
-In Chennai, retail prices for petrol and diesel are respectively Rs 102.63 and Rs 94.24 a litre.
+In spite of rising crude oil prices in the international markets, India’s pricing for petrol and diesel has generally remained steady because it imports oil from countries such as Brazil, Canada and Colombia.

-Check out the list of petrol and diesel prices in different cities on November 16:
+Check fuel rates in different cities in the country on November 19:

 Delhi